Services Pricing Approach ☎ (206) 460-1178

 Built in 2021, on purpose.

-What she built is not large.
-It is, by design, a principal-led practice — meaning that when a client picks up the phone, the person on the other end is not a junior associate or a relationship manager but the CPA herself.
+What she built is small, on purpose.
+It is a principal-led practice, which simply means that when a client picks up the phone, the person on the other end is the CPA herself — not a junior associate, not a relationship manager.
+Less hierarchy.
+Less hand-off.
+More plain English.
+More care.

 Her clients tend to describe the experience in similar words: a steady hand, a clear head, and someone who finally explained things in a way that made sense.